 Schools and Parent-Teacher organizations are always looking for new ways to raise funds.
 The following twenty spring fundraisers work for all ages.

-A high tea party gives young children the chance to dress up like princesses and princes and enjoy sweet spring treats with their parents and friends.
+A high tea party allows young children to dress up like princesses and princes and enjoy sweet spring treats with their parents and friends.
 Schools can hold a tea party in the school lunch room, at local businesses, or at the community center.
 Decorations can include flowers, balloons, authentic teapots, cups, and saucers, and food should be a combination of traditional high tea items and kid-friendly treats.

-A school spring scavenger hunt is a fun and educational activity that engages students in exploring the outdoors while promoting teamwork, problem-solving, and creativity.
-Choose a location and create a theme tied in with the season.
 Create clues and tasks that students must complete to find each item on the scavenger hunt.
 Form teams and get ready to have fun.
-Ask parents and the public to sponsor a team and be sure to take pictures of the hunt to share on your school's social media platform.
+Ask parents and the public to sponsor a team, and be sure to take pictures of the hunt to share on your school's social media platform.

 Invite parents and companies to set up vendor tables and share or sell delicious treats.
 Make this event fun for the kids with themes from their favorite board games like Candy Land.
 Invite them to collect an item at each table and fill up a map to win a prize.

 The best thing about young children is their willingness to dress up.
 Why not have fun with this and host a Mother-Daughter Fashion Show?
 Participants can come up with matching outfits to compete for a prize.
-You can sell tickets to the show and find sponsors to cover the cost of the venue, prizes, and concessions
+You can sell tickets to the show and find sponsors to cover the cost of the venue, prizes, and concessions.

 A Pet Photo Contest is an affordable and simple spring fundraising idea for high school student clubs.
-Set your financial goals, choose a theme, and set entry rules and guidelines.
+Set your financial goals, choose a theme, and set entry fees and guidelines.
 After the contest and winners are chosen, you can add to your event's income by turning the winning photographs into a calendar and selling them the following school year.

-Organizing an eco-friendly car wash is a fantastic way to raise funds for your school club while promoting environmental sustainability.
-Once you find a suitable location, you must gather eco-friendly supplies, recruit students to volunteer, and promote your car wash with emails, posters, flyers, and social media.
+Organizing an eco-friendly car wash is a fantastic fundraising idea for your school club while promoting environmental sustainability.
+Once you find a suitable location, you must gather eco-friendly supplies, recruit volunteers from your schoolmates, and promote your car wash with emails, posters, flyers, and social media.

-The "college 15" is an unfortunate reality for many students who've left home for the first time.
-A fitness challenge can be a fun and simple way to raise funds for your college club and help create a healthy student body.
-Select a theme like "Spring into Fitness" to better resonate with your audience.
+The "college 15" is unfortunate for many students who've left home for the first time.
+A fitness challenge can be a fun and straightforward spring fundraiser idea for your college club and help create a healthy student body.
+Select a theme like "Spring into Fitness" to better resonate with your audience and fund your fundraising idea.

 Define specific fundraising goals to prioritize your fundraising efforts and help you raise more money.